astropy/astropy/docs/development/testguide.rst

 version supported), build and installs the project into each virtualenv, and runs the projects tests (or any other build processes one might want to test).
-This is a good way to run the tests against multiple installed Python versions locally without pushing to a continous integration system.
+This is a good way to run the tests against multiple installed Python versions locally without pushing to a continuous integration system.

-Tox works by detecting the presence of a file called ``tox.ini`` in the root of a Python project and using that to configuire the desired virtualenvs and start the tests.
+Tox works by detecting the presence of a file called ``tox.ini`` in the root of a Python project and using that to configure the desired virtualenvs and start the tests.
 So to run the Astropy tests on multiple Python versions using tox, simply install Tox::